 - Paint outdoors.

-- Enjoy a walk and play nature bingo.
+- Enjoy a walk with a simple nature scavenger hunt.

 - Get involved in a gardening project.